azutoolkit/cql/docs/Cql/Relations/HasOne.md

 ---
-title: "Cql::Relations::HasOne"
+title: "CQL::Relations::HasOne"
 ---

-# module Cql::Relations::HasOne
+# module CQL::Relations::HasOne

 Define the `has_one` association